pinchbv/floor/README.md

 The SQLite database access on iOS and Android is provided by [sqflite](https://github.com/tekartik/sqflite/tree/master/sqflite) whereas Linux, macOS and Windows use [sqflite's ffi](https://github.com/tekartik/sqflite/tree/master/sqflite_common_ffi) implementation.

 **There currently is no support for Flutter for web.**

+## Isolates
+As floor is based on sqflite, Android and iOS apps access the SQLite database on a native background thread.
+On Linux, macOS, and Windows, a separate isolate is used.
+You can do some further reading on sqflite's background work mechanisms [here](https://github.com/tekartik/sqflite/blob/master/sqflite/doc/usage_recommendations.md).

 ## Testing
 Simply instantiate an in-memory database and run the database tests on your local development machine as shown in the following snippet.